bedapub/besca/docs/source/tutorials.rst

 single cell auto_annot tutorial for cell type annotation
 ---------------------------------------------------------------

-We also provide a tutorial for the auto_annot package, which allows to automatically annotate cell types useing supervised machine learning, you can download it from `here <github.com/bedapub/besca/blob/master/docs/source/tutorials/auto_annot_tutorial.ipynb>`_
+We also provide a tutorial for the auto_annot package, which allows to automatically annotate cell types using supervised machine learning, you can download it from `here <github.com/bedapub/besca/blob/master/docs/source/tutorials/auto_annot_tutorial.ipynb>`_
 (please save the link as a :code:`.ipynb` file) and compare with the results published :doc:`here <tutorials/auto_annot_tutorial>`.